layters/testshop/README.md

 ## Feature Status
 - [ ] Distributed P2P network
-- [ ] Buy and sell products with Monero
+- [ ] Buy and sell products and services with Monero
-- [ ] Anonymous payments
 - [ ] No censorship (censorship-resistant)
-- [ ] Pseudonymous identities (sellers and buyers are identified by their unique ids and/or optional display names)
+- [x] Pseudonymous identities (sellers and buyers are identified by their unique ids and/or optional display names)
-- [ ] No KYC nor AML
+- [x] No KYC
 - [ ] No listing fees, sales tax, or any other fees (except for miner transaction fees and shipping costs and a 0.5% fee for using the optional built-in 2-of-3 escrow system)
 - [ ] End-to-end encrypted messaging system for communications between sellers and buyers
 - [ ] Subaddress generator (a unique subaddress will be generated from a seller's synced wallet account for each order placed by a customer)
-- [x] Option to run a local Monero node or connect to remote Monero nodes (so that sellers will not have to sync the entire blockchain)
+- [x] Option to run a local Monero node or connect to remote Monero nodes
 - [ ] Option to choose between sending funds directly to a seller or by using a multisignature escrow.
-- [ ] Tor and I2P integration (Internet traffic can be optionally routed through tor for more added privacy)
+- [ ] Tor and I2P integration
 - [ ] Seller reputation system
 - [ ] Product rating system
 - [ ] Wishlists